EPC Cost 2026: £60–£120 for UK Homes

 How can I improve my EPC rating before selling?

-The most cost-effective improvements include topping up loft insulation to 270mm (£300 to £600, adding 5 to 10 points), installing cavity wall insulation (£500 to £1,500, adding 10 to 15 points), upgrading heating controls (£150 to £400, adding 3 to 8 points), and switching all lighting to LEDs (under £100, adding 2 to 5 points).
-After making improvements, commission a new EPC to capture the higher rating.
+The most cost-effective improvements include topping up loft insulation to 270mm (£300 to £600, adding 5 to 10 points), installing cavity wall insulation (£500 to £1,500, adding 10 to 15 points), upgrading heating controls (£150 to £400, adding 3 to 8 points), switching all lighting to LEDs (under £100, adding 2 to 5 points), and insulating hot water pipes and tank (under £50, adding 1 to 3 points).
+After making improvements, commission a new EPC to capture the higher rating before you list.

 Related guides